Power outage: Theories

 Comparison of duration of power outages (SAIDI value), in 2014.
+Note this chart is in German.

 Self-organized criticality

 It has been argued on the basis of historical data and computer modeling that power grids are self-organized critical systems.
 These systems exhibit unavoidable disturbances of all sizes, up to the size of the entire system.
 This phenomenon has been attributed to steadily increasing demand/load, the economics of running a power company, and the limits of modern engineering.

 While blackout frequency has been shown to be reduced by operating it further from its critical point, it generally is not economically feasible, causing providers to increase the average load over time or upgrade less often resulting in the grid moving itself closer to its critical point.
 Conversely, a system past the critical point will experience too many blackouts leading to system-wide upgrades moving it back below the critical point.
 The term critical point of the system is used here in the sense of statistical physics and nonlinear dynamics, representing the point where a system undergoes a phase transition; in this case the transition from a steady reliable grid with few cascading failures to a very sporadic unreliable grid with common cascading failures.
 Near the critical point the relationship between blackout frequency and size follows a power-law distribution.

 Cascading failure becomes much more common close to this critical point.
 The power-law relationship is seen in both historical data and model systems.
 The practice of operating these systems much closer to their maximum capacity leads to magnified effects of random, unavoidable disturbances due to aging, weather, human interaction etc. While near the critical point, these failures have a greater effect on the surrounding components due to individual components carrying a larger load.
 This results in the larger load from the failing component having to be redistributed in larger quantities across the system, making it more likely for additional components not directly affected by the disturbance to fail, igniting costly and dangerous cascading failures.
 These initial disturbances causing blackouts are all the more unexpected and unavoidable due to actions of the power suppliers to prevent obvious disturbances (cutting back trees, separating lines in windy areas, replacing aging components etc.).
 The complexity of most power grids often makes the initial cause of a blackout extremely hard to identify.

 Leaders are dismissive of system theories that conclude that blackouts are inevitable, but do agree that the basic operation of the grid must be changed.
 The Electric Power Research Institute champions the use of smart grid features such as power control devices employing advanced sensors to coordinate the grid.
 Others advocate greater use of electronically controlled high-voltage direct current (HVDC) firebreaks to prevent disturbances from cascading across AC lines in a wide area grid.